justinWGU/StudentRosterManagementSystem/README.md

-# StudentRosterManagementSystem

-*** Student Roster Management System ***
+# Student Roster Management System

-This C++ project manages student data efficiently by allowing users to add, remove, and display student records, validate email addresses, and calculate average course completion times.
-It also filters students by degree programs.
-The system demonstrates key skills in object-oriented programming, data structures, and error handling.
-This project was developed as a school assignment to showcase proficiency in C++ and software development best practices.
+## Author
+Justin Ortiz

+## About
+A CLI app made for an academic project developed with C++ and CMAKE to manage a student roster.
+Serves to demonstrate proficiency in core programming skills such as OOP, pointers, algorithms & data structures, error handling, and UI.

+### Functions
+- View all current students
+- Add new students
+- Remove students
+- Search for specific student
+- Validate student info